-Sexual orientation determines who a personal is sexually and emotionally attracted to; this could be a male or female who are attracted to someone of the opposite or same gender as themselves.
+Sexual orientation determines who a person is sexually and emotionally attracted to; this could be a male or female who are attracted to someone of the opposite or same gender as themselves.
 The actions of an individual do not determine their sexual orientation because people’s actions don’t always follow their feelings – the way a person feels towards another person is what is important.

 Heterosexual.
-Attraction between opposite sexes
+An attraction between opposite sexes

 Homosexual.
-Attraction between same sexes
+An attraction between same sexes

 Bisexual.
 Attraction to same & opposite sexes